approximatenumber/VIRM/README.md

 # VIRM.
 Very Insolent Renamer and Mover
-Very small PyQt utility for file moving and renaming with special formula in batch mode.
+Very small PyQt utility for file moving and renaming with strange formula in batch mode.

 ## Requirements
 - Windows 7